craftcms/cms/docs/plugins/element-actions.md

   [PluginHandle]_[ActionHandle]ElementAction.php
   ```
 * Their files must have the `Craft` namespace.
-* They must implement the [IElementAction](https://docs.craftcms.com/api/v2/elementactions/IElementAction.html) interface.
+* They must implement the <api:Craft\IElementAction> interface.

 ::: tip
-To keep your Element Action class lean and mean, it can inherit from [BaseElementAction](https://docs.craftcms.com/api/v2/elementactions/BaseElementAction.html) instead of implementing the whole IElementAction interface on its own.
+To keep your Element Action class lean and mean, it can inherit from <api:Craft\BaseElementAction> instead of implementing the whole IElementAction interface on its own.
 :::

 ## UI Modes